SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Protocols declare that conforming types must implement a subscript by including a protocol subscript declaration in the body of the protocol declaration.
-Protocol property declarations have a special form of a subscript declaration:
+Protocol subscript declarations have a special form of a subscript declaration:

 .. syntax-outline::